kbckbc/washu_sp22_cse523/lab3.md

 -o : set output file name
 ```

+## Step1.
+Find a exit function in the program
++ In a program, there should be a exit function naturally.
+We will use this address for later use.
-+ Step1.
-Execute below to find out the address we want to jump.
++ Execute below to find out the address we want to jump.
 As you can see, 0x080485b3 is the address we want to jump!
 ```
 [02/09/22]seed@VM:Byeongchan$ objdump -D ans_check5 | grep -B 1 exit